Everyone's heard the advice to drink eight 8-ounce glasses of water a day. Turns out that’s not entirely accurate.

 In the summertime or if you live in a warm climate, you’ll also need to drink more water than the recommended amount.
 That's because heat can make you sweat more and lose fluids faster.

 You'll also need to drink more water than is usually recommended if you're sick with a fever, vomiting or diarrhea.
 If all you've got is a pesky cold, drinking water can also help keep your nasal passages hydrated and prevent you from getting sicker.

 If water isn't your thing, you can also safely substitute juice, milk or coffee for a cup or two a day.
-Since I was never a major water drinker, I like to combine 1/3 cup juice with 2/3 cup water.
+I've never been a major water drinker, so I like to combine 1/3 cup juice with 2/3 cup water.
 My husband says I like to drink juice that way because I grew up on watered-down juice from a can.
 Maybe.
-But at least it helps me meet my daily water intake goal.
-Cheers!
+But at least it helps me meet my daily water intake goal!

 Editor's note: This story was originally written in 2013 and was updated with new information.